jallers/jallers.github.com/data/resume.md

 in existing and new applications

 * Built real-time synchronous collaboration plugin for Microsoft PowerPoint, Excel and Word
-* Jack of all trades
-  * Managed build system and installation scripts
-  * Unit testing advocate
-  * IDE expert
-  * GUI developer
+* Wore many hats: build manager, installer builder, unit testing advocate, IDE expert, GUI developer
 * Learned a great variety of technologies from OLE automation (COM) to proxy discovery protocol